lixphil/LixMac/README.txt

 The project contains two targets:
 - LixMac, the main game
-- lixd, a daemon used to run a dedicated Lix server (currently unfinished)
+- lixd, a daemon used to run a dedicated Lix server (unfinished)

 DEVELOPMENT BUILDS